Pro-EU leaflet: Background

-During the Conservative Party's campaign in the 2015 United Kingdom general election, Prime Minister David Cameron pledged in their manifesto to hold a straight in-out referendum on the UK's membership of the EU by the end of 2017.
+During the Conservative Party's campaign in the 2015 general election, Prime Minister David Cameron pledged in their manifesto to hold a straight in-out referendum on the UK's membership of the EU by the end of 2017.
 The Conservatives won 330 seats in the House of Commons in May that year, giving them a working majority of 12 seats.
 Following this, Cameron reiterated his commitment to holding a referendum, which was included in the Queen's Speech on 27 May 2015.

 On 20 February 2016, Cameron declared that the referendum would be held on 23 June that year, and that he would be campaigning for Britain to remain.
 After internal polling revealed that 85% of the British public wanted more information before they made their decision, on 6 April the government announced that it would send a leaflet to households across the UK, explaining why remaining in the EU was the best choice for the UK.
 Writing in 2019, Harry Pickard of the University of Sheffield summarised the government's motivation by stating: "A clear majority of economists and the UK government had warned that leaving the EU would depress the economy and create a lengthy period of uncertainty, and the Government was keen to convey their stance to voters."

 The leaflets were paid for by the British taxpayers at a cost of £9.3 million, of which £458,500 was used for production, £5,947,436 for printing and delivering, and £2,894,064 on the accompanying website and digital promotion.
 Sent to a total of 27 million households, the leaflets therefore cost 34p per household.
 The leaflets were printed by the British printing company Williams Lea, and were delivered by Royal Mail in two waves.
 The first wave was sent to households in England between 11 and 13 April, two to four days before the official regulated ten-week campaigning period began on 15 April.
 The second wave of leaflets were delivered to households in Wales, Scotland and Northern Ireland after their devolved government elections, in the week beginning 9 May.

 The Brexit referendum was held on 23 June, with 51.89% of the votes cast being in favour of leaving the EU.
 The following day, after the results became known, Cameron announced that he would resign from the office of prime minister.
 After almost four years of negotiations on the terms of departure and on future relations, the UK formally left the EU at 23:00 GMT on 31 January 2020.